Morning Meditation to Start Your Day | How to Begin a Morning Practice

 FAQ 9: How should I use Gassho in the morning?

-Play the “Morning Service” audio and focus on breath and sound.
-Just listening for 1–5 minutes is enough.
+Answer: Play the “Morning Service” audio and focus on breath and sound.
+Listening for 1–5 minutes is enough.

 Takeaway: Using Gassho in the morning creates calm within minutes.